Research, Analysis and Policy

 Prior to Nesta, Hasan worked as Executive Director and Senior International Economist at Lehman Brothers, and as Deputy Chief Economist at the Foreign and Commonwealth Office.

-He has eight years’ experience as an economist at the Bank of England.
+He spent eight years in a variety of roles as an economist at the Bank of England.
 Hasan has published widely in academic journals and policy publications on topics ranging from technological progress and economic growth to the economics of the creative and cultural sector.

 Hasan has a BA in Economics from Cambridge and an MPhil in Economics from the University of Oxford.
 He is also Adjunct Professor of Creative Industries at the Queensland University of Technology, and in 2013 was awarded an honorary Doctorate from the University of Brighton for his work on economic policy for the creative industries.
 In the 2015 New Years Honours he was awarded an MBE for services to the creative industries.